theouternet/QUOTr/README.md

 # QUOTr

-This source code is the sole property of AstonishSoft, and may not be used without permission.
+This source code is the sole property of AstonishSoft--please contact me directly for permission.